-- a.
-The omission of a specific listing of long-established liberties--an omission later corrected by amendments - b.
-The omission of any reference to God - c.
+a.
+The omission of a specific listing of long-established liberties--an omission later corrected by amendments b.
+The omission of any reference to God a.
+The Articles of Confederation required approval of 13 of 13 state legislatures for changes to its rules.
+The Constitution stated that 9 of 13 are required to ratify the Constitution (and for it to replace the Articles).

+- c.
 The creation of a standing army - d.
-The naming of the new central government's district, or seat of government, after a Federalist
+The naming of the new central government's district, or seat of government, after a Federalist b.
+The Articles of Confederation place sovereignty in the state legislatures; the Constitution, in the people.